 European Union and United States: Antitrust and Data

 Enhancing consumer welfare is at the heart of competition law.
 Of the many facets that can be considered as consumer welfare, changes in price and output are the easiest to measure and have, therefore, traditionally been the de facto benchmark for assessing anticompetitiveness.
 There are two current trends disrupting this: first, a debate as to whether other elements of consumer welfare should play a greater role, particularly treatment of customers’ data; and second, the importance of big data in maintaining competitive markets.
-These trends are reflected in the growing regulatory scrutiny of big tech firms, the focus of antitrust regulators on the digital economy and, in the European Union in particular, the May 2018 implementation of the General Data Protection Regulation (GDPR).
+These trends are reflected in the growing regulatory scrutiny of big tech firms, the focus of antitrust regulators on the digital economy and the ever increasing importance of data protection regulation.
 This chapter provides an overview of the current activities of the EU and US regulators in cases at the intersection of competition law and data issues.
 Many of the developments can be seen in the regulators’ enforcement of the merger control laws, but there have also been significant developments in the antitrust arena more broadly.

 The European Commission (EC) has the ability to review mergers, acquisitions and joint ventures between companies that have revenues in the European Union above certain thresholds.
 The EC has the power to require remedies to address any anticompetitive effects, or in the absence of suitable remedies, prohibit transactions.
 Similarly, the US Federal Trade Commission (FTC) and Antitrust Division of the Department of Justice (DOJ) can review transactions satisfying certain asset and turnover thresholds, with the power to seek a court injunction (or agree to modifications of transactions) where any competition concerns arise.

-The US authorities seem to remain reasonably sceptical that market power can be derived from data.
-Alden F Abbott, general counsel at the FTC, for instance, queries the possibility for increased market power to arise from the creation or acquisition of big data sets.
-Equally, the FTC dismissed concerns of anticompetitive harm arising from the combination of data sets in , noting that DoubleClick’s customer information was protected from disclosure in its customer contracts, a commitment that Google vowed to maintain.
-Interestingly, however, the FTC noted that, even if Google were to breach such contracts: ‘the evidence does not support the conclusion that the aggregation of consumer or competitive information accessible to Google as a result of its acquisition of DoubleClick is likely to confer market power,’ since sensitive information, such as pricing data, was little in volume and lacked the completeness to provide Google with any competitive advantage.
+Before Amazon/Whole Foods, the FTC dismissed concerns of anticompetitive harm arising from the combination of datasets in Google/DoubleClick, noting that ‘the evidence does not support the conclusion that the aggregation of consumer or competitive information accessible to Google as a result of its acquisition of DoubleClick is likely to confer market power,’ since sensitive information, such as pricing data, was little in volume and lacked the completeness to provide Google with any competitive advantage.
 Much of the data in question was also already available to Google as well as to Google’s competitors, thereby allowing them to compete effectively.

-As part of its review of , the EC investigated whether Microsoft could restrict access to LinkedIn’s database of user data for the purposes of developing machine learning systems in competing customer-relationship management (CRM) software solutions, thereby chilling innovation in the market.
+As part of its review of Microsoft/LinkedIn, the EC investigated whether Microsoft could restrict access to LinkedIn’s database of user data for the purposes of developing machine learning systems in competing customer-relationship management (CRM) software solutions, thereby chilling innovation in the market.
 The EC rejected these concerns on the basis that, pre-transaction, LinkedIn did not make this data available to third parties, and accordingly, no change would be brought about by the transaction.
 The EC found that Microsoft’s CRM competitors were already innovating in this space via alternative data providers; therefore, any potential for a chilling effect on innovation was dismissed.
 In its ongoing Google/Fitbit review, the EC is similarly investigating whether Google would have the ability and incentive to degrade the interoperability of the wearables devices of Fitbit’s competitors with Google’s own Android operating system (eg, by disabling certain functionalities or preventing the installation of certain apps).
 Earlier in its review, the EC also circulated market questionnaires to users of health data probing whether the transaction could limit such users’ access to Fitbit’s health data, and what impact that would have.

 The future for data assessments in merger cases

-In the United States, by contrast, though data issues are being considered in merger cases, there has generally been scepticism of potential anticompetitive harm.
-This may well change, however, given the recent circulation by house lawmakers of requests to Alphabet, Amazon, Apple, Facebook and Microsoft in February 2020 requiring each company to provide information and documents on any transaction consummated between 2010 and 2019.
+In the United States, by contrast, though data issues have been considered in merger cases, there has generally been scepticism of the scope of potential anticompetitive harm.
+This, however, seems set to change following the FTC’s issuance of special orders to Alphabet, Amazon, Apple, Facebook and Microsoft in February 2020 requiring each company to provide information and documents on any transaction consummated between 2010 and 2019.
 In addition, the Antitrust Subcommittee of the US House of Representatives recently conducted a hearing that questioned the CEOs of Alphabet, Amazon, Apple and Facebook, on a number of topics including past acquisitions.
 As a result, data-related concerns in the merger sphere may appear more brightly on the US regulators’ radar in the near future.